 Attendance at Meetings: Meeting attendance may be in-person or hybrid.

 Setting Priorities: The PSC will establish priorities based on the EC’s charge and/or direction, input from the Advisory Committee recommendations, and suggestions from the GTs.
-The PSC will ensure work of the CBP aligns with the priorities set by the PSC to achieve the Goals and Outcomes of the Agreement.
 The workload will be shared across the signatory members in accordance with their available resources.
 The PSC may explicitly direct GTs to form specific short-term Action Teams specific to the priority tasks and assignments linked to achievement of the Agreement’s Goals and Outcomes.
+The PSC will maintain a priority setting framework to identify and elevate priorities within the Agreement that warrant focused PSC attention, as well as addressing emerging issues beyond its scope.

 Budgeted Resources: Financial support for PSC meetings is provided by the CBPO.